AlexSmet/NumberScrollAnimatedView/README.md

 ### Manually
 If you don't want to use dependency manager, you can add NumberScrollAnimatedView in your project manually.

-You can do it coping "NumberScrollAnimatedView" folder with two files "NumberScrollableColumn.swift" and "NumberScrollAnimatedView.swift"in your project.
+You can do it coping "NumberScrollAnimatedView" folder with two files "NumberScrollableColumn.swift" and "NumberScrollAnimatedView.swift" in your project.

 Usage
 ---